brownplt/B2T2/ExamplePrograms.md

 We found a link between orange jelly beans and acne (p < 0.05).
 ```

-## Jelly Bean Heterogeneous
+## pHackingHeterogeneous

-This example program is similar to Jelly Bean Homogeneous but processes a table with an extra column, `"name"`.
+This example program is similar to pHackingHomogeneous but processes a table with an extra column, `"name"`.
 This column is dropped before calling the `pHacking` function.
 This example is interesting because the type system needs to understand that after dropping the column, the table contains only boolean values.

 ```lua
 > pHacking(drop(jellyNamed, "name"))